List of Teenage Mutant Ninja Turtles characters: Metalhead

 Metalhead is a robotic Turtle that usually has some link with Donatello, either having been designed by him, or reprogrammed by him.

 Klunk

 Klunk is a stray ally cat Michaelango adopted.
 He has appeared in the Mirage comics, the 2003 animated series, and the IDW comics.

 Cudley the Transdimensional Cowlick

-Cudly the Transdimensional Cowlick is a giant cowhead with the ability to teleport and is an ally of the turtles.
-Cudly appeared in the Archies comics and later the IDW comics.
+Cudley the Transdimensional Cowlick is a giant cow head with the ability to teleport and is an ally of the turtles.
+Cudley appeared in the Archie comics and, later, the IDW comics.

-Antagonists
+Villains

 Foot Clan

 The Foot Clan is an evil ninja organization that is usually run by Shredder.

 Shredder

 Shredder is the leader of the Foot Clan and arch-enemy of the Ninja Turtles.

 Karai

-Karai is a high-ranking member of the Foot Clan employed as Shredder's second-in-command and both an ally and enemy of the Ninja Turtles.
+Karai is usually depicted as a high-ranking member of the Foot Clan.
+Introduced in Mirage comics in 1992, Karai is in charge of the Foot Clan in its native Japan.
+In adaptations she has been usually depicted as Shredder's second-in-command or adopted daughter.
+She shares a rivalry with Leonardo and is at times considered his love interest.
+In the IDW comics continuity, she is the granddaughter of Shredder, while in the 2012 series, she is Hamato Miwa, the only child of Hamato Yoshi / Splinter and Tang Shen.
+The 2012 version of Karai later became a mutant horned viper, but is able to revert to her human form at will due to Baxter Stockman accidentally adding an extra ingredient to the mutagen.

+Karai also appears in at least three stand-alone stories in the non-canon series Tales of the Teenage Mutant Ninja Turtles, as well as in the comic book adaptation of the 2007 animated film.
+According to Complex, "since her comic book debut, Karai has become an extremely popular character, serving as the sometimes villain, sometimes uneasy ally of our fearsome foursome."

+Foot Elites

+The Foot Elites are the elite squads of Shredder in the Mirage and IDW comics.
+The Foot Elite also appears in the 2003 animated series voiced by Ted Lewis.

+Foot Mystics

+The Foot Mystics are Foot Ninjas that mastered the art of magic.
+They first appeared in the 2003 animated series and later appeared in the Mirage series.

+In the 2012 animated series, Karai's friend Shinigami (voiced by Gwendoline Yeo) is a Foot Mystic.

 Bebop and Rocksteady

 Bebop and Rocksteady are a mutant warthog and rhinoceros employed by Shredder and enemies of the Ninja Turtles.